riseupil/mona/README.md

 }
 ```
 the serviceState includes:
 - `deploymentId` - The primary deploymentId in ECS.
-Changes every time a user updates the service).
+Changes every time a user updates the service.
 - `deploymentCreated` - The time of the last update to the primary deployment.
-- `success` - true ifff desiredCount === runningCount in the primary deployment,
 - `taskDef` - ARN of the task definition in the primary deployment,
 - `runningCount`
 - `desiredCount`